Associate Director of Student and Young Alumni Engagement

 The Senior Challenge is Knox's senior class gift program.
 The chairs of the Knox Fund Steering Committee, Joe & Margaret Flanagan '85, challenge the senior class to make a significant gift to Knox in honor of their class's achievements.
 If the senior class members meet that challenge, the chairs will match the total class gift up to $2,500.

 Senior leaders of the class make up the committee.
 Committee members personally ask 12-15 classmates for a gift or pledge of support in honor of the Senior Class and Knox College.
-Co-chairs this year are Tommy Hintz '16 and Kati Stemple '16.
+Co-chairs this year were Tommy Hintz '16 and Kati Stemple '16.

 Recent classes have raised anywhere between $9,000 and $16,500 for the class gift.
 The Class of 2006 shattered the record with $16,488 in gifts.
 The Class of 2012 holds the record for the most donors in a Senior Challenge, with 278.
 The Class of 2003 still holds the all-time participation record with 94% of the class participating in Senior Challenge.

 The Class of 2019 completed its campaign and distributed commemorative pint glasses to say "thank you" for giving back to Knox College for classmates who pledged $10 or more.
 See the results for your class and learn who made a gift to the Senior Challenge this year!

 The Knox Senior Challenge began in 1986 as a way for the seniors to get involved in assisting future generations of Knox students.